karussell/graphhopper-native-image/Readme.md

  * The native-image tool needs a local C toolchain: glibc-devel, zlib-devel and gcc - do e.g.`sudo apt-get install zlib1g-dev`
  * verify that the tool works: `$JAVA_HOME/bin/native-image --help`
  * set JAVA_HOME to the downloaded graal (`graalvm/`) to use the correct JVM for maven
+ * `cd web`
  * `mvn clean package` => should create a native image at ./target/graphhopper

-# Start the GraphHopper Native Image
+## Start the GraphHopper Web Native Image

 Now that graal created your native image you can start graphhopper:

+ * `cd web`
  * download OSM road data: `wget http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf -O osm.pbf`
- * start GraphHopper: `./target/graphhopper`
+ * start GraphHopper: `./target/graphhopper`, see example.cpp and src/main/java/example/Example.java for the code that will be executed

 It will take a few seconds where it basically converts the pbf file into an internal graph structure (see graph-cache folder), but all subsequent